Gas Feeder Line 47 Replacement Project

 QUESTIONS: For questions, concerns, additional information, or to sign up to receive weekly construction updates, call the Feeder Line 47 information line at 801-324-5521.
 Or you can email us and reference Feeder Line 47.

-Clearfield: Utility crews are conducting boring operations to relocate a gas line underneath the northbound and southbound I-15 on-ramps at the 700 North (SR-193) Interchange.
-Motorists should expect occasional eastbound and westbound lane closures on both sides of the intersection between 9 p.m. and 5 a.m.
+Clearfield: Utility crews are conducting boring operations to relocate a gas line underneath the northbound and southbound I-15 ramps at the 700 North (SR-193) Interchange.
+Motorists should expect occasional eastbound and westbound lane closures on both sides of the intersection between 8 p.m. and 5 a.m.
+This work will be in the road.
 Motorists should also be alert for vehicles entering or exiting traffic lanes at any time.
+This crew is working in the 1000 East intersection.
+There will be no left-hand turns in any direction from 8 p.m. to 5 a.m.
+This area will be steel-plated during the day.
+Please avoid this intersection during this night work if possible.

 or view Google Earth kmz view of FL47 (requires Google Earth program)